Ninou01/react-expense-tracker/README.md

 ## Credits

-The initial idea and implementation for this Expense Tracking App were inspired by the YouTube tutorial by TheIndianDev: "Build An Expense Tracker App using React JS | ReactJS Project for Beginners" (https://www.youtube.com/watch?v=q1CjHlojkVk&ab_channel=TheIndianDev).
+The initial idea and implementation for this Expense Tracking App were inspired by the YouTube tutorial by TheIndianDev: [Build An Expense Tracker App using React JS | ReactJS Project for Beginners](https://www.youtube.com/watch?v=q1CjHlojkVk&ab_channel=TheIndianDev).